Payment instructions

 For clients instructing via Client Portal or API, please populate this information within the 'Remittance Information' field within line 1.

-For clients instructing via SWIFT, populate the purpose code in Remittance Field (field 70) on line 1.
+For clients instructing via SWIFT, populate the purpose in Remittance Field (field 70) on line 1.

 Note: Transactions submitted without a purpose of payment in Payment Details (SWIFT Field 70) may be held and ultimately rejected.